In this article we’re going to cover A LOT about menopause, and how you can support your body through it.

 Oh and one more thing… water retention can become more of a factor.
 This is mainly due to fluctuating hormones and sometimes a decreased tolerance of carbohydrates.

 What this means is that sometimes you may have lost body fat but won’t see any change on the scales because you’re holding onto more water instead.

 Use measurements and how your clothes fit to track your progress too (not forgetting other non-scale victories like more energy, sleeping better, feeling happier and healthier).
 If you’re not seeing progress over the space of a few weeks, that’s ok.
 It just means your calorie balance isn’t quite right yet.

 Spending a few weeks tracking your calorie intake is hugely helpful for this.
 Become a detective and get really accurate for a short time – actually weigh things out, and teach yourself more about what you eat.
 You’ll learn a ton and chances are you’ll discover a few easy changes you can make that will kickstart your progress.

-Focus on health and happiness
+Focus on physical and mental health first

 In all honesty it’s not the best time in life to be trying hard to lose weight.